makecodework/order/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

 ### _data
-  All content stored in this folder is divided into separate yml files.
+  All content stored in this folder and is divided into separate yml files.
 ### _includes
-  Each common files are stored in this folder:
+  Each duplicate block of the website is placed into special files and stored in this folder:

-    $ header.html
+    header.html
+    nav.html
+    nav-footer.html
+    contact.html
-    $ footer.html
+    footer.html

 ### _layouts
+  The main basic file stored here.

+    default.html

 ### _sass

 ### assets
+  in this folder are :

+    js
+    images

 ## Contributing